vincentrozenberg/Vincent-Markdown/readme.md

 - Directory traversal prevention
 - Restriction on allowed file extensions

-But remember, this is a quick and dirty solution.
+But **remember**, this is a quick and dirty solution.
 It may not be suitable for handling sensitive information or use in high-security environments.
 Use at your own discretion and implement additional security measures as needed.

 ## Customisation